 Adaro Capital Limited (ACL)

-ACL is a company under the Adaro Capital pillar established to be the Adaro Group’s treasury center for investments in financial instruments as well as in coal and other minerals to generate maximum value for the shareholders.
-In 2018, ACL acquired Rio Tinto’s 80% interest in the Kestrel coal mine (Kestrel), in a joint venture with EMR Capital, a specialist mining private equity manager.
+ACL is a company under the Adaro Capital pillar established to be the Adaro Group’s treasury center for investments in financial instruments outside Indonesia to generate maximum value for the shareholders.

 In 2018, ACL, together with EMR Capital, a specialist mining private equity manager, found an opportunity to engage in a highly prestigious transaction that led to the acquisition of Rio Tinto’s 80% interest in the Kestrel Coal Mine (Kestrel), located in the Bowen Basin, Queensland, Australia, the world’s premier metallurgical coal region through Kestrel Coal Resources Pty Ltd (“KCR”).
 ACL owned 48% of KCR, while EMR Capital owned the remaining 52%.
 The acquisition of Kestrel is a significant milestone in the Adaro Group’s strategic expansion of metallurgical coal portfolio which will strengthen its foothold in the metallurgical coal market and support its growth over the longer term.